Freedom of religion in Indonesia: 2010 developments

 According to the U.S. State Department's 2010 report on the status of religious freedom in Indonesia, there were numerous areas of improvements in religious freedom during that year.
 Representatives of the Confucian community continued to practice their religion freely as well as obtain marriage certificates and identity cards with Confucianism listed as their religion.

 Local government officials in West Nusa Tenggara (NTB) recognized the marriages of Ahmadiyya followers.
 Officials from the NTB Department of Religion conducted weddings in the Ahmadiyya Transito Camp for Ahmadiyya couples and recorded and issued marriage certificates.
 Ahmadiyya followers experienced little or no difficulty registering their marriages or getting marriage certificates during the reporting period.

-In Maluku, despite new incidents of violence during the reporting period, leaders of both the Muslim and Christian communities and the Maluku provincial government continued to demonstrate strong commitment to easing religious tension and rebuilding the community.

-By contrast a report from Christian Solidarity Worldwide suggests intolerance is increasing.
+By contrast a 2017 report from Christian Solidarity Worldwide suggested intolerance is increasing.

+In March 2020, 15 Indonesians filed a lawsuit with the Supreme Court arguing that the closure of thousands of places of worship was being done under a discriminatory law, the 2006 Religious Harmony regulation.

+Conditions in 2022

+Research in 2020 stated that Indonesia is one of the top five countries with the highest levels of government restrictions.

+In 2022, the Setara Institute on Democracy and Peace noted a total of 333 incidents involving infringement on religious freedom; these were mainly against non-Sunni Muslims and were highest in East Java.

+In 2022, Freedom House rated Indonesia’s religious freedom as 1 out of 4, noting that Indonesia officially recognizes Islam, Protestantism, Roman Catholicism, Hinduism, Buddhism, and Confucianism.
+Individuals may leave the “religion” section on their identity cards blank, but will often face discrimination.
+Atheism is not accepted, and the criminal code contains provisions against blasphemy, penalizing those who “distort” or “misrepresent” recognized faiths.
+In particular, it notes that the government tolerates persecution against Ahmadi and Shiite communities.